rjcncpt/starcitizen-remove-green-tint/README.md

 # Star Citizen "Reshade Better look" Readme

-The main task is that the preset removes the green shading and performs a color correction.
-The green shading is such a thing, not all people see it.
-You can discuss this endlessly :)
+The main task is that the preset removes the green shading and performs color correction.
+The green shading is one of those things that not all people see.
+You can discuss about it endlessly :) You can test if you suffer from red/green blindness pretty easily on this website: https://www.colorlitelens.com/color-blindness-test.html#Redgreen
-Many people have red/green blindness and they do not see slight green or red shades.
-Which is why the image is seen as neutral for these people.

-We who see green shading have to correct for that.
-And that's what this preset does.
+We, who see green shades almost 100%, have to correct the image in Star Citizen.
+And that's exactly what this preset does.

+### What else does the preset do?
-The preset also raises the contours a bit and makes for a more vivid and clear image.
+The preset raises the contours and contrasts a bit and makes for a more vivid and clear image.
+It also applies color correction.
+Basically, the preset creates a more natural look.
-The look also goes a bit in the blue/purple direction.
-It's just more natural.